Kim-J-Smith/Simple-Button/README.md

 |
 +-- simple_button_config.h  # The header file provided by this project is responsible for providing configuration information
 |
-+-- Simple_Button.h  # The main file provided by this project.
++-- Simple_Button.h  # The main header file provided by this project.
+|
++-- Simple_Button.c  # The main source file provided by this project.
 |
 +-- my_buttons.c  # User's file, in where buttons will be created.
 |